sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 # J124-Final-Project: Data Analysis of Racial and Demographic Trends of High School Education in California, United States.

 <h1>Project Description</h1>
-In this project, I will be looking into Trends of Graduation and Dropout Rates across Race and Demography in the education system in Caifornia, United States.
-In doing so, I would be looking specifically into yearly Adjusted Cohort Graduation Rates(ACGR) of High Schools (Grade 9-12) of the Academic Years 2016-2017 to 2021-2022.
+In this project, I will be looking into Trends of Graduation and Dropout Rates across Race and Demography in the education system in California, United States.
+In doing so, I would be looking specifically into yearly Adjusted Cohort Graduation Rates(ACGR) of High Schools (Grades 9-12) of the Academic Years 2016-2017 to 2021-2022.
 Through this data, the Yearly Graduation and Dropout Rates across race and demography of schools across all School Districts and Counties in California are retrieved and compared for analysis.

 The data is from the California Department of Education and can be found here: [https://www.cde.ca.gov/ds/ad/filesacgr.asp](https://www.cde.ca.gov/ds/ad/filesacgr.asp).

 <h1>Data Pre-processing</h1>
 Due to the large number of School Districts and Schools in Califirnia, I will be looking at the Data of the Adjusted Cohort Graduation Rates aggregated by Counties.
 As I am measuring the data across all school in California, Schools that are both in and not in the Dashboard Alternative School Status Program (DASS) as well as both Charted and Non-Chartere Schools will be included in the analysis.

 As the data files are seperated by each Graduation Year on the website, they are all individually downloaded, filtered and merged on Excel, before importing them into Google Sheets for further Data Analysis.